 In 2014-2015, EviEM produced a systematic map of available evidence on how various kinds of management affect biodiversity in protected forests (see the SR6 review).
 We identified more than 800 studies that addressed this issue.
 Many of them described interventions that affected the occurrence of dead wood and saproxylic species.
-We have now decided to proceed with a full systematic review of the results presented in the latter set of studies.
+We have since proceeded with a full systematic review of the results presented in the latter set of studies.

-The primary aim of the systematic review is to clarify how forest biodiversity is affected by manipulation of the quantity or quality of dead wood.
-We will examine three kinds of manipulation:
+The primary aim of the systematic review was to clarify how forest biodiversity is affected by manipulation of the quantity or quality of dead wood.
+We examined three kinds of manipulation:

 - Creation of dead wood (e.g. through girdling or felling of trees)

 The ultimate purpose of the review was to investigate whether these kinds of manipulation of dead wood are useful as means of conserving or restoring biodiversity in forest reserves and other forests set aside from commercial forestry.
 Nonetheless, we also included any useful studies made in forests under commercial management.
 Our focus was on forest types represented in Sweden, but we included relevant studies made in boreal or temperate forests anywhere in the world.